Kevin Cummins (photographer): Career

-Cummins studied photography in Salford.
+Cummins studied photography at Salford College.
 He started photographing rock bands in the mid-1970s in Manchester.
 Cummins had a 25-year association with the NME, including 10 years as their chief photographer.
 He has photographed numerous bands and musicians.
 His images have been seen as a contributing factor in the rise of the Madchester and Cool Britannia scenes.

 Cummins was instrumental in establishing City Life, Manchester's what's on guide and was a founding contributor to The Face, the style magazine where he won an award for Magazine Cover of the Year.

-Cummins's photographs have been used extensively in cinema and TV documentaries including Grant Gee's Joy Division and John Dower's Live Forever: The Rise and Fall of Brit Pop.
+Cummins's photographs have been used extensively in cinema and TV documentaries, including Grant Gee's Joy Division and John Dower's Live Forever: The Rise and Fall of Brit Pop.

-He worked extensively for the Royal Exchange Theatre in Manchester when it opened in the late 1970s through to mid-1980s.
-He shoots regularly for the National Theatre in London, most recently Harper Regan and Mrs Affleck.
+He worked extensively for the Royal Exchange Theatre in Manchester when it opened in the late 1970s through the mid-1980s.
+He shoots regularly for the National Theatre in London, most recently for Harper Regan and Mrs. Affleck.

 A lifelong Manchester City F.C. supporter, Cummins documented City's final season at Maine Road in the book We're Not Really Here.

 In 2005, British pop artist Peter Blake produced a screen print based on one of Cummins' Joy Division prints.